Alignak-monitoring/alignak-doc/source/03_how_it_work/run_daemons.rst

     Usage: ./_launch_daemon.sh [-h|--help] [-v|--version] [-d|--debug] [-a|--arbiter] [-n|--no-daemon] [-V|--verify] daemon_name

         -h (--help)        display this message
         -v (--version)     display alignak version
-     -d (--debug)       start requested daemon in debug mode -c (--config)      start requested daemon with its configuration file Default is to start with no configuration file to use the default daemon parameters The pid and log files are stored in the current working directory When using this option, check the directories declared in its configuration file -n (--no-daemon)   start requested daemon in console mode (do not daemonize) -a (--arbiter)     start requested daemon in arbiter mode This option adds the monitoring configuration file(s) on the command line This option will raise an error if the the daemon is not an arbiter.
+        -d (--debug)       start requested daemon in debug mode -c (--config)      start requested daemon without its configuration file Default is to start with the daemon configuration file This option allow to use the default daemon parameters and the pid and log files are stored in the current working directory -r (--replace)     do not replace an existing daemon (if valid pid file exists) -n (--no-daemon)   start requested daemon in console mode (do not daemonize) -a (--arbiter)     start requested daemon in arbiter mode This option adds the monitoring configuration file(s) on the command line This option will raise an error if the the daemon is not an arbiter.
         -V (--verify)      start requested daemon in verify mode (only for the arbiter) This option will raise an error if the the daemon is not an arbiter.